coderaj2006/Smarter-Blinkit/README.md

 ﻿# Smarter Blinkit
- Currently studying HTML and CSS for better understanding Outsourced code and integrated basic parts of stage 1
+ Currently studying HTML and CSS for better understanding.
+ Outsourced code and integrated basic parts of stage 1.